 The Global Citizenship Academy (GCA) is a response to the growing complexities—and immense opportunities—of the 21ˢᵗ century.

 Aided by technology and magnified by our expanding population, humanity’s ability to impact the planet increases daily.
 Likewise, as our collective influence grows, so too does the power and faculty of the individual.
-In recognizing the potential of such individuals, the GCA has been designed to magnify their capacity as agents of change who can effectively implement responsible and extensive social and environmental initiatives.
+In recognizing the potential of such individuals, the GCA has been designed to magnify their capacity as agents of change who can effectively implement strategic, sustained, and far-reaching solutions to address the world’s most pressing social and environmental concerns.

-More specifically, our goal is to create an unrivaled enrichment center that brings together the most exceptional students from around the world and provides them with the capacity to work upstream where they are best positioned to implement influential policies and programs; both within their own nations and beyond.
+More specifically, our goal is to create an unrivaled enrichment center that serves as a hub to connect and support exceptional students and leaders from around the world.
+Furthermore, our eight-month, tuition-free program will provide students with the skills, resources, and influential networks needed to increase their capacity to advance high-impact policies and programs; both within their own nations and beyond.

-To attract such an internationally distinguished cohort, the GCA will remove all financial barriers to access while simultaneously ensuring it’s students benefit from an unsurpassed gap year education.
-Additionally—and strategically—it will be the framing of this program in the context of an immersive gap-year that will create the unique temporal conditions required to unite, inform, and empower these future global leaders.
+To attract such an internationally distinguished cohort, the GCA will remove all financial barriers to access while simultaneously ensuring students benefit from an unsurpassed gap year education.
+Additionally—and strategically—it will be the framing of this program in the context of an immersive gap year that will create the unique temporal conditions required to unite, inform, and empower these future global leaders.

-After graduation the Global Citizenship Academy will remain a lifelong resource to its students and will serve as a hub that actively maintains and builds connections between its cohorts, sister schools, and third parties.
+As a foundation, the Global Citizenship Academy will remain a lifelong resource to its graduates and affiliates by serving as a nexus that actively maintains and builds connections between its cohorts, sister schools, and third parties.
 Sustained through the GCA's emphasis on community cohesion and cooperation, these multi-generational networks are certain to prove invaluable assets that allow alumni to greatly extend the breadth and magnitude of their impact.

-Furthermore, once established, the Global Citizenship Academy's value-based non profit structure in combination with its numerous internal financial mechanisms will enable it to generate significant revenue, which will allow it to build an additional enrichment center every five years.
+Once established, the Global Citizenship Academy's value-based non profit structure, in combination with its numerous internal financial mechanisms, will will enable it to finance an additional enrichment center every seven years.

-Although this is a long-term approach, we believe the best way to benefit those most in need is through supporting and networking those rare individuals who share a desire—and ability—to tangibly address the root cause of complex issues such as inequality, conflict, and environmental degradation.
+Although this is a long-term approach, we believe the most effective way to benefit those most in need is through networking, empowering, and supporting those rare individuals who share a desire—and ability—to tangibly address the root cause of complex issues such as inequality, conflict, disease, and environmental degradation.
 In this way, contributions to the GCA constitute high-impact ethical investments that will enable a powerful tool for advancing global well-being.

-However, to realize this initiative we will require supporters.
+However, to realize this project we will require supporters.

 Financially our request is modest but your assistance is essential.